MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 To do a power analysis, we need to know the variance of the ‘treatment’ variable: the sum of potential snaps points for RQ1 (M_S) and the crime counts on police.uk (conditional on real crime counts) for RQ2.
 For RQ2, we cannot know this statistic before accessing the data.
 For RQ1, we already have early results for South Yorkshire.
 From those results, we are confident in the statistical power of our estimator when applied to the entirety of England and Wales (see supplementary materials).

+## Ethics
+This project has been approved by the University Research Ethics Committee at the University of Sheffield (approved 13/10/2021, reference no. 043654).
+The corresponding author submitted a University Research Ethics Committee-approved self-declaration to the ethics committee.
+A full ethical review was waived since the research was judged to involve only existing data that has been robustly anonymised, and is unlikely to cause offence to those who originally provided the data.
+Our ethics approval letter is contained in the supplementary materials.
+Most of the data we use is in the public domain.
+We have obtained consent from South Yorkshire Police to use their data.

 # Other considerations

 ## Study limitations and risks